 For more day-to-day information, please spend some time studying the below tour itinerary.

 For an alternative to the Bosnia, Croatia, and Slovenia guided motorcycle tour, please use this link: Dolomites, Lake Garda and Tuscany

 If you require a motorcycle rental, for the Bosnia, Croatia, and Slovenia guided motorcycle tour please use this link.

 Please visit our Facebook page for up-to-date information regarding our Bosnia, Croatia, and Slovenia guided motorcycle tour.

 Day by day tour itinerary

-The main aim of the first three days of this tour is to provide us with a speedy transit to Eastern Europe.
+The main aim of the first three days of the Bosnia, Croatia, and Slovenia guided motorcycle tour is to provide us with a speedy transit to Eastern Europe.
 However, it certainly does not mean that we’ll have to spend three days riding only on the motorways.
 So let’s try to make it more attractive and see how we get on.

 Starting with an earlyish morning crossing from the Eurotunnel terminal in Folkestone, we’ll arrive at Calais.
 The first part of the ride will be on motorways.
 It is the quickest way to get to more beautiful roads and get the real flavour of our holiday.

 As we enter Belgium, we’ll begin to ride some fabulous country roads towards Luxembourg.
 Our onward journey will take us to Bastogne in the Ardennes region.
 It is a small town with a big tank parked in the centre square.
 This small provincial town also played a significant role in WW2.
 If you had a chance to watch the TV series ‘Band of Brothers’, then it’ll click, and you’ll remember it.
 If we have time, we’ll take a break here to stretch our legs and have a look around.